michalcichon/michalcichon.github.io/_posts/2020-10-17-basic-config-server-to-avoid-hardcoding-in-ios-app.md

 module.exports = Config;
 ```

 I would like to stop here for a moment.
-Actually I struggle a bit because of this timestamp format.
+Actually I struggled a bit because of this timestamp format.
 It is a standard ISO-8601 but it is not supported by MariaDB's [STR_TO_DATE](https://mariadb.com/kb/en/str_to_date/) function.
-I had to use a formatted input but to play with it I simply use this short statement which I run from `Sequel Pro`:
+I had to use a formatted input but to get the right format I played with it a bit by using this short statement which I ran from `Sequel Pro`:

 ```sql
 select STR_TO_DATE('2020-10-17T18:37:16.000Z', '%Y-%m-%dT%H:%i:%s%.%#Z') as 'timestamp';